 Too make this dangerous and difficult journey we are going to need all the help we can get.
 There is help, there is hope, healing, and happiness waiting on the other side.
 We need access to our inner warrior.
 Not to fight against others, but against the disease, dysfunction, and insanity in the world, in ourselves, and others.
-For guidance on this adventure, and to find your own "Spiritual Warrior" inner Super Hero click here.
+For guidance on this adventure, and to find your own "Spiritual Warrior" Inner Super Hero click here.
 For the Twelve Step version, click here.
-For another viewpoint on the Warrior spirit and experience check Warriors and Castles
+For another viewpoint on the Warrior spirit and experience check out Warriors and Castles

 We like to conclude each Sanity File with a musical or motivational experience so here are a few examples.
 I am a Warrior Be a Revolution!
 You Call Me to be Brave!
 I Want to See You Be Brave!
 Anthem for the Underdog We Can Be Who We Are!
 I'm Not a Survivor, I AM A WARRIOR!